LucaPipolo/budget-app/CONTRIBUTING.md

 | Command     | Description                 |
 | ----------- | --------------------------- |
 | `sail dusk` | Run all Dusk browser tests. |

----

-## Pre-Commit Hooks

-Thanks to [lint-staged](https://github.com/okonet/lint-staged) and [Husky](https://typicode.github.io/husky/), Laravel
-Pint and Prettier are automatically run before every commit to ensure code quality.
-You don’t need to manually run these commands before committing — Husky takes care of it!